Bitofsin/install-Xmrig-Termux/README.md

 4. Extracts the downloaded source code.
 5. Compiles xmrig with the necessary settings.
 6. Copies the compiled xmrig binary to the home directory.
-7. Creates a script called `xmrigmoneroocean.sh` in the home directory with the Monero Ocean configuration for running xmrig.
+7. Creates a script called `startxmrig.sh` in the home directory with the Monero Ocean configuration for running xmrig.
-8. Sets executable permissions for the `xmrigmoneroocean.sh` script.
+8. Sets executable permissions for the `startxmrig.sh` script.

 This will update your Termux, download the xmrig source code, compile it, and create the xmrigmoneroocean.sh script in your home directory.